 If untreated, childhood anxiety disorders can take on a chronic and unremitting course toward a later life of social restriction, emotional torment and daily struggle.

 More concerning though, the emotional states of anxiety and depression are closely linked.
 While it is not currently thought that anxiety causes depression, nearly one-half of those diagnosed with anxiety are also diagnosed with depression and in these cases the symptoms for both seem to be exacerbated, leading to a higher risk of suicide.
 It is no wonder then that an untreated diagnosable anxiety disorder in childhood is considered a risk factor for the later development of clinical depression.

 Years of psychological research tells us that a short cognitive behavioural therapy (CBT) program helps anxious children cope better both socially and scholastically as well as avoid a possible lifetime of debilitating emotional distress.

 However, of the very few established evidence-based CBT treatment programs for children currently available for schools most cost thousands of dollars in accreditation fees and teacher training.

 The Take Action program, targeted toward children aged 4-7 and 8-12 years, was developed with these constraints in mind.

-Take Action provides community-based and school psychologists as well as other CBT practitioners with easy-to-use module-based instructions and materials in a $145 resource book to conduct a range of treatment approaches from individual anxiety management skills training to a complete 10-week group therapy program.
+Take Action provides community-based and school psychologists as well as other CBT practitioners with easy-to-use module-based instructions and materials in an $85 manual to conduct a range of treatment approaches from individual anxiety management skills training to a complete 10-week group therapy program.